alfin3/TraceDistML/README.md

 **These considerations pose an optimization problem in the “infrastructure vs. model architecture” search space.**

 To effectively traverse this search space, it is necessary to:
-1) quickly iterate across infrastructures and model architectures, and
+1) iterate across infrastructures and model architectures, and
 2) measure the “fit” between an infrastructure and a model architecture.

 Towards this goal, as an Insight Fellow, I developed: